top of page

 Formula:

-Churn: Count how many customers stopped using your service during this time period.
+Churn: Count of customers who stopped using your service

 6. % of Churned Customers (Attrition Rate)